inet-framework/inet-tutorials/wireless/doc/step2.rst

 composed of several optional components.

-The ``visualizer`` submodule in this network is an ``IntegratedCanvasVisualizer``, which is a compound module that contains all typically useful visualizers as submodules.
+The ``visualizer`` submodule in this network is an :ned:`IntegratedCanvasVisualizer`, which is a compound module that contains all typically useful visualizers as submodules.
 It can display physical objects in the physical environment, movement trail, discovered network connectivity, discovered network routes, ongoing transmissions, ongoing